Louisiana GED Requirements

 FAQ About GED In Louisiana

-How to get a GED diploma in Louisiana?
+How to get a Louisiana GED diploma?

 Louisiana uses the GED exam for its HSE (high school equivalency) testing program.
 So, to earn your HSE diploma in Louisiana, you’ll have to pass the four sub-exams included in the GED test.